In addition to those issues we discuss elsewhere in our website there is a need to discuss an approach

 and processes from our collective operational awareness's.

-a balance of harms, a defence of necessity, for lack of a better term, if a solution to a problem may negatively impact the
+It is appropriate to consider a balance of harms, a defence of necessity, for lack of a better term, if a solution to a problem

-rights of an individual.
-However not wanting to be bothered with taking the time to find a solutions that would achieve the
+may negatively impact the rights of an individual.
+However not wanting to be bothered with taking the time to find a solutions

-needed results while making the best effort to protect the rights of all, which results in actions being taken that upon examination
+that would achieve the needed results while making the best effort to protect the rights of all, which results in actions

-are determined to have been imprudent, should be treated as a
+being taken that upon examination are determined to have been imprudent, should be treated as a serious criminal offense.

 With the punishment for said crime being equal to the violation of said group or individuals rights.
+(As

-Activities that are participated in by consenting adults, that harm no one, except perhaps the participants, must be recognized
+by consenting adults, that harm no one, except perhaps the participants, must be recognized as being largely protected activities,

-as protected activities, that said adults have a right to participate in.
-Any laws passed that impact these activities must
+that said adults have a right to participate in.
+Any laws passed that impact these activities must be designed in such a way

-be designed in such a way as to only require that those participating in said activities be responsible for harms or cost
+as to only require that those participating in said activities be responsible for harms or excessive? cost factors

-that the use of processes of taxation voted into place by the
+potential harms.
+It should also be said that the use of processes of taxation voted into place by the majority, that impact

 the ability of people to participate in a particular activity, is immoral.
 The only acceptable reason to implement such a